Utilities & Internet

 Get connected as fast as possible with this day-by-day plan.

-Get a prepaid SIM card (passport only)
+Get a prepaid SIM card with your passport.

-Order fibre internet installation
+Order your fibre internet installation.

-Buy a Brita filter or water garrafas
+Buy a Brita filter or a few water garrafas.

-Transfer or set up electricity contract
+Transfer or open the electricity contract.

 Total monthly utility costs